ltlemonjuice/LEDTABLE-Binary-Clock/README.md

 Build a Binary Clock for the LED Table
 http://imgur.com/a/yVOh2

+TODO / Ideas / Changes:
-The alternative layout (ALT) will probably be used.
+- The alternative layout (ALT) will probably be used.